marshallswain/feathers-pinia/docs/setup/nuxt3.md

 ### 4.3 Route Middleware

-With the auth store and plugin in place, we can now setup a route middleware to control the user's session.
+Now let's protect some routes.
 Create the following file to restrict non-authenticated users the routes in the `publicRoutes` array.
 Authenticated users will have access to all routes.

 ```ts
 // middleware/session.global.ts